sgrizzi/SinricPro-documentation/New_user_guide.md

 ```

 # How to run multiple Switch devices?
-Since we can simply reuse our class, this is a very simple task<br/>
+Since we can reuse our class, this is a very simple task<br/>.
-First we need additional deviceId's.
-Visit the protal and create new Switch devices and note their deviceId's<br/>
+First, we need additional deviceId's.
+Visit the SinricPro portal and create a few more switch devices and note their deviceId's<br/>.
-Then create new instances from our class like so:
+Then create new instances of our class like so:
 ```C++
 MySwitch mySwitch1("device_id_1", 13);
 MySwitch mySwitch2("device_id_2", 14);
 MySwitch mySwitch3("device_id_3", 15);
 ```
-**Note**: *Change the deviceId's to the ones you got from the portal and modify the pin numbers to your need*
+**Note**: *Replace the placeholder deviceId `device_id_1` etc. with the device ID you received from the portal.*